jerryli99/BlueDragon/design/design_v1.md

 For user input: I will say I want to achieve something that can

-(Note:<br>
-I didn't want to make things complicated (having a search engine no one but myself would use), so I would not even think about load balancers.
+(Note: I didn't want to make things complicated (having a search engine no one but myself would use), so I would not even think about load balancers.
 This would be best for personal use.
 But I think adding it in the future is not hard if people like this.)

 ### For the Database:
 My goal is to scrape 1 TB of website data.
 Why?
 Well, I never tried it, so I want to try it.
 Roast me what ever you like...